Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Introduction

 Qu and Bowman \cite{QuBo19} performed full(24)-dimensional vibrational configuration interaction (VCI) computations with the MULTIMODE computer program using the normal-coordinate representation of the kinetic energy operator (KEO) and a 4-mode-representation of QB16-PES.
 They write about the low-frequency vibrational energies (below 1000~\cm) obtained in the VCI computations that the energies are `slightly' up-shifted most likely due to the use of rectilinear normal coordinates, which are usually not well suited for describing floppy degrees of freedom, and possible deficiencies in the fitted PES.
 Otherwise, they estimate the VCI energies to be converged within about 10~\cm\ \cite{QuBo19}.

+In the present work, we focus on the low-frequency range and study the role of the coordinate choice for this specific system.
+Is it necessary to use curvilinear coordinates to describe well the fingerprint range or normal coordinates are also appropriate?

 In the next section (Sec.~\ref{sec:theocomp}), we define curvilinear internal coordinate vibrational models for FAD with focusing on the intermolecular dynamics.
 Then (Sec.~\ref{sec:numres}), the computed vibrational states are analysed and compared with the experimental data.
-Section~\ref{sec:assess} is about an assessment of the kinetic and the potential energy representations.
+Section~\ref{sec:assess} is about an assessment of the kinetic and the potential energy representations using internal and normal coordinates.
 The article ends (Sec.~\ref{sec:conc}) with a summary of the results, conclusions, and outlook for possible future work.